PINGEQUA/Flipper-Zero-5G-death/README.md

 Do not reflash or modify it unless you know what you're doing if don't work well, you can contact with us from Amazon.
 3. “App too old” warning is safe to ignore
-Thank You for Your Purchase!
-Please Leave Us a Review!